imjakedaniels/raptors_animation/README.md

 I use `ggplot2` to create the base plot.
 Emojis were added with `ggimage` which simply replace the points in a geom_point call.
 I then use `gganimate` to follow scoring plays and drop basketballs on the winning team's player whenever they get a basket.

 The data is play-by-play (pbp) data from [basketball-reference.com](https://www.basketball-reference.com/boxscores/pbp/201912250TOR.html).
-I use `rvest` to scrape the pbp table .
+I use `rvest` to scrape the pbp table.
 I extract player names and filter for scoring plays only.
-I also use conditional logic so it knows which team wins so it prepares the title, logo, and animation accordingly.
+I also use conditional logic so it knows which team wins and it prepares the title, logo, and animation accordingly.

 The notebook will scrape [teamcolorcodes.com](https://teamcolorcodes.com/nba-team-color-codes/) to find the team's hex colour code and add it to the plot title using `ggtext`.